Cranberry Township Athletic Association

 umpire drawing

-The CTAA employees youth and adult umpires for their in-house baseball programs in Mustang and Bronco.
-In order to be elligible to umpire a youth must be old enough to be elligible to play Pony League in baseball or Major Slow in softball.
+The CTAA employees youth and adult umpires for their in-house baseball programs in Mustang and Bronco leagues.
+In order to be elligible to umpire, a youth must be old enough to be elligible to play Pony League in baseball or Major Slow in softball.
 Initially youth umpires are assigned to umpire bases in the Mustang League, but as their experience contiues to grow they begin to take on plate responsibilites and move onto umpire Bronco 11 games.

 Umpiring Links